-In this area of study students apply and extend their knowledge and skills developed in Areas of Study 1 and/ or 2 to investigate an issue involving reproduction and/ or inheritance.
+Students apply and extend their knowledge and skills developed in Areas of Study 1 and/ or 2 to investigate an issue involving reproduction and/ or inheritance.

-Assessment may include a report of a fieldwork activity, annotations of a practical work folio of activities or investigations, media response, data analysis task or a test comprising multiple choice and/or short answer and/or extended response, a report of an investigation into genetics and/or reproductive science using an appropriate format, for example, digital presentation, oral communication or written report.
+Assessment may include a report of a fieldwork activity, annotations of a practical work, a folio of activities or investigations, media response, data analysis task or a test comprising multiple choice and/or short answer and/or extended response, a report of an investigation into genetics and/or reproductive science using an appropriate format, for example, digital presentation, oral communication or written report.